 Happy almost summer!
 The sun is warmer, the sky is bluer, and it’s outdoors weather.
 Gav and I have some fun memories, even before we were married, of co-hosting summer parties either at my parents house or now at our apartment.
 They’ve always been small, but filled with lots of love and of course, amazing food, which equals to love.
 As we get constantly busier each summer, we’ve been implementing a strategy of making easy and delicious dishes, that taste like hours of labour went into them.
 Whether that’s a 10 minute summer drink, or a 20 minute Strawberry Panzanella Salad, the goal is always to please our guests, which keeping things nice and simple for us.
 Win win for everyone!

 I just noticed a trend I’ve been unintentionally doing.
 I’ve made a panzanella salad aka a Tuscan Tomato & Bread Salad every summer for the last two years.
-First it was a Greek Panzanella Salad, then a Chickpea Panzanella Salad, and now this gorgeous and absolutely enthralling Strawberry Panzanella Salad with a Balsamic Glaze.
+First, it was a Greek Panzanella Salad.
+Then there was Chickpea Panzanella Salad, and now this gorgeous Strawberry Panzanella Salad with a Balsamic Glaze.
 They’re all delicious in their own ways, and I love the fruity element to this one!

 A very fun fact about this entire post?
 Everything I used – the ingredients, the salad spoons, the platter, even the measuring cups – were ALL bought at Walmart!
 I’m so excited to be collaborating with Walmart on this post to bring you this bright and fresh Strawberry Panzanella Salad since I was so excited to get everything there!
 This will definitely be my one stop shop for summer.

-I was really impressed by the selection there and in the entire store and loved that I could get everything I needed in just one stop.
+I was really impressed by the selection there and in the entire store.
+It was so great to get everything I needed in just one stop.
 I checked out a few of their collections, like the Pioneer Woman collection, which I loved.
-Ree’s blog was one of the first that I followed, so I grabbed some mixing bowls, measuring cups, and even one of her knife’s from her Pioneer Woman collection.
+Ree’s blog was one of the first that I followed, so I grabbed some mixing bowls and measuring cups.
+I even grabbed one of her knives from her Pioneer Woman collection.
 In fact, Walmart’s Brand Promise Mission is “to provide the utmost quality fresh locally grown produce at a price that saves customers money.”
 They are definitely fulfilling this.
-I found the prices definitely affordable, the and loved that everything I needed for this great, delicious and vegan salad was all there.
+I found the prices affordable, and loved that everything I needed for this vegan salad was all there.

 The strawberries, as you can see, where bright and gorgeous, along all the other veggies I used for this post.
 I followed Walmart’s Quick Tips for Selecting the Best Fruit which came in pretty handy, so the ones I ended up with were nice and sweet.
 Like, I literally had to stop myself from eating them before they went into the salad.
 I really wanted this since the strawberry flavour stands out, yet beautifully complements everything else at the same time, especially that balsamic glaze.